microsoft/PartnerResources/_docs/Skilling/Infrastructure Academy/index.md

 ---
 {% include_relative header.md %}

-#### Welcome to the Microsoft Infrastructure Academy, your gateway to managing and optimizing your cloud infrastructure. 📎

 > More coming this fall!
 The Infrastructure Academy launched Nov.
 2023 and is undergoing development.

+#### Welcome to the Microsoft Infrastructure Academy, your gateway to managing and optimizing your cloud infrastructure. 📎

 Ready to elevate your organization's cloud infrastructure?
-Managing Azure infrastructure isn't just a task for the IT team — it's a collective effort. **[Get started](/PartnerResources/skilling/microsoft-security-academy/start)** today.
+Managing Azure infrastructure isn't just a task for the IT team — it's a collective effort. **[Get started](/PartnerResources/skilling/microsoft-security-academy/start)** and take action today.

-*Get started section coming soon*
+*Get started section coming soon!
+Please check regularly for updates.*

-Keep your organization resilient against evolving with continuous learning through our **[Modules](/PartnerResources/skilling/microsoft-infrastructure-academy/modules)**.
+Keep your organization resilient against evolving challenges with continuous learning through our **[Modules](/PartnerResources/skilling/microsoft-infrastructure-academy/modules)**.
 Our **[Resources](/PartnerResources/skilling/microsoft-infrastructure-academy/resources)** complement the **[Modules](/PartnerResources/skilling/microsoft-infrastructure-academy/modules)** and empower you to dive deeper into key Azure infrastructure concepts.

 **Explore our latest resources for [Azure VMware Solution (AVS)](/PartnerResources/skilling/microsoft-infrastructure-academy/resources/avs-resources) and [Azure Governance](/PartnerResources/skilling/microsoft-infrastructure-academy/resources/azure-governance).**